candemircan/Spotify-Top-500-Game/README.md

 pip install -r requirements.txt
 ```

-Then you need to run `scrape_top_songs.ipynb`, `generate_qr_codes.ipynb` and `make_tr_tiles.ipynb`, and you need to run them in that order.
+Then you need to run `scrape_top_songs.ipynb`, `generate_qr_codes.ipynb` and `make_tr_tiles.ipynb` in that order.
 Some example outputs are shown at the top of the readme.
 The notebooks are decently documented, so if you want to change anything around, it should be easy.
 I use the colours defined in `colours.json` in the qr codes, which are taken from [here](https://github.com/sarraahr/limonata-colors).
 You want to print the images that are generated in the `grids` folder.
 If you print them directly on 10cm by 15cm paper, it works quite well.

 ### manual craft